Why Do I Need a Permit?

 155 N 1st Avenue, Room 350

 Downtown Hillsboro (corner of First Avenue and Main Street)

-MAX or TriMet: Washington County Public Services Building is across from the last westward MAX stop, Hatfield Government Center and is accessible via TriMet bus lines.
+- MAX or TriMet: Washington County Public Services Building is located across the street from the last westward MAX stop, Hatfield Government Center, and is accessible via TriMet bus lines.
 Plan your trip using www.TriMet.org.

-Open to the public Monday through Thursday between 8 am and 4 pm and accessible by phone until 5 pm Monday through Friday.
+The Washington County Building Department is open to walk-in customers Monday through Thursday between the hours of 8 am and 4 pm and is accessible by phone until 5 pm Monday through Friday.
 For more information about our hours of operation, visit the Land Use & Transportation Locations and Business Operations page.

 Location and Parking

 We are located on the corner of Main St and First Avenue.
 Two-hour parking spaces are available in the lots north and west of the Public Services Building, as well as onstreet.
 You may also park in the parking structure located at the corner of 1st Avenue and SE Washington Street.
 You may access the parking structure on SW Adams from either direction and by traveling south on First Avenue.